powercodeacademy/rspec-custom-error-messages-and-helper-methods-readme/README.md

 end

-RSpec.describe 'helper methods for repeated logic' do it 'waters and grows a plant with helper' do
+RSpec.describe 'helper methods for repeated logic' do it 'helper methods for repeated logic' do
     expect { water_and_grow(carrot, sunlight: 4) }.to change { carrot.height }.by(2)
   end
 end